jstonge/catempire/README.md

 1. Given a list of course objects, are there statistical regularities that would lead FMs to have a different representations of words in the course objects than same words used in non-course catalog contexts?
 1. Given what we know from llama2's transformer architecture, is there a way it could easily learn to delineate course objects from one another?
+1. How does noise might impact LLMs abilities to parse unstructured text into JSON format?
 1. Is text enough to answer the previous questions?
 What would we gain by somehow introducing the layout that is present in the PDF, e.g. text size, font, overall configuration of the different blocks on the page, etc..

 ### Questions in more details